WesternFriend/westernfriend.org/docs/CONTENT_MIGRATION.md

 2. Set the search criteria to "is Organization"
    - this is because we only want organizations for our community directory
 3. Click "search"
+4. select all records
-4. Click "Actions" -> "Export Contacts
+5. Click "Actions" -> "Export Contacts
-5. Click "Select fields for export"
+6. Click "Select fields for export"
-6. Choose "Organization export (mailing and worship)"
+7. Choose "Organization export (mailing and worship)"
-7. Click "Continue"
+8. Click "Continue"
-8. Click "Download File"
+9. Click "Download File"
-9. Open the CSV in LibreOffice and save it to fix the Unicode issues with column names
+10. Open the CSV in LibreOffice and save it to fix the Unicode issues with column names

 Import the contacts with the following command.